 Do not hesitate to participate in the beer brewing experience, preparation of a traditional dish with the local women and try out the King’s house which is a replica of the ancient king’s residence and be graced by the coronation ceremony as the elders crown you a king for a moment.

 You will also get a chance to grind millet and sorghum on the traditional grinding stones, shoot arrows with the Batwa, ride a wooden bicycle around the village and sit down to watch and enjoy the Intore dance performance.
 The village offers a full breathtaking action-packed cultural experience.

 Away from the Iby’Iwacu village, several community projects like water and agricultural projects have been supported by the park authorities as a way to help improve the community livelihood around Volcanoes.
 The park gives to the communities around 60% of the revenue collections from tourism in the park to support their income generating projects.

 Clean water has also been extended to these communities as well as some schools being renovated.
-For example during the 2011 cerebrations of Kwita Izina ceremony, Rwanda Development Board (RDB) launched 52 small household based water collective tanks and 4 large public water collective tanks that were constructed at a cost of 62 million Rwandan francs; raised from the past Gorilla conservation efforts.
-The agricultural projects have also been supported by giving the communities crops that are not likeable for the wild animals like tea which in turn improve people’s incomes after sale.
+For example, during the 2011 celebrations of Kwita Izina ceremony, Rwanda Development Board (RDB) launched 52 small household-based water collective tanks and 4 large public water collective tanks that were constructed at a cost of 62 million Rwandan francs; raised from the past Gorilla conservation efforts.
+The agricultural projects have also been supported by giving the communities crops that are not likable for wild animals like tea which in turn improve people’s incomes after the sale.
 There are other sustainable community projects supported by some conservation bodies aiming at improving the livelihood of the communities around Volcanoes National park.

 The Sustainable Agricultural Training Project